ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 Use these steps to deploy the SAP S/4HANA 3 tiers architecture on your existing VPC.
 The scripts can take 2 - 3 hours to complete.
 The scripts can take 1 - 2 hours to complete.
 The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
 For more information, see the [readme](https://github.com/IBM-Cloud/sap-s4hana) for recommended kits versions.

 1. Log in to the Deployment Server by using `ssh`.
-2. Clone the repository and change the path to sap-s4hana folder.
+2. Clone the repository and change the path to the sap-s4hana folder.

     ```
 	$ git clone https://github.com/IBM-Cloud/sap-s4hana.git